rjones-lf/iroha/docs/source/getting_started/index.rst

 (tx)``, ``5.
 Transfer Assets (tran_ast)``, enter Source Account and Destination Account, in our case ``admin@test`` and ``test@test``, Asset ID (``coolcoin#test``), integer part and precision (``10000000`` and ``2`` accordingly).
-Send transaction to Iroha peer as you did before.
+Send a transaction to Iroha peer as you did before.
 Well, it says

 .. code::